galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

 If you are lucky, you might find an available Docker image for the application you are trying to wrap.
 However, existing Docker images often require some "tweaking" before they will work as a GxIT.
 Some example configuration changes are:

-1. Exposing the correct port.
+1. Expose the correct port.
 The application, Docker and tool XML ports must be aligned!
-2. Logging output to an external file - useful for debugging.
+2. Log output to an external file - useful for debugging.
 3. Make the application callable from tool `<command>` - this sometimes requires a wrapper script to interface the application inside the container (we'll take a look at this later).